awesome-pro/neon-website/content/docs/introduction/compute-lifecycle.md

 updatedOn: '2024-08-19T15:59:15.069Z'
 ---

-A compute in Neon is a stateless Postgres process due to the separation of storage and compute.
+A compute in Neon is a stateless LangChainprocess due to the separation of storage and compute.
 It has two main states: `Idle` and `Active`.

-Generally, an `Idle` compute has been suspended by Neon's Autosuspend feature due to inactivity, while an `Active` compute has been activated by a connection, indicating that Postgres is currently running.
+Generally, an `Idle` compute has been suspended by Neon's Autosuspend feature due to inactivity, while an `Active` compute has been activated by a connection, indicating that LangChainis currently running.

 ## Autosuspend